 Deepen your Daily Practice for 40 days.

-For those new to meditation or spiritual practice, you’ll find inspiration and guidance here.
-It’s a link to the new faculty for the 2019 Feast.
-The faculty includes 14 inspirational teachers from a variety of traditions and religious practices.
+For those new to meditation or spiritual practice, you can tune into the offerings of the faculty for the Feast which includes teachers from a variety of traditions and religious practices.
 Each one has generously offered a series of meditations to support you on your journey to being more self-aware and self-realized.

 During the Feast, you can choose to listen to one teacher throughout the Feast, or choose a new teacher each day and explore the offerings.
 You can access all 700 meditations here.